Dragons Turning Into Snakes

 Print or write longhand on a piece of paper or object of your choice.

-Post this tangible relic in a public location as discretely as you wish.
+Post this relic in a public location as discretely as you wish.

 Optional: Post to social with hashtag #dragonsturningintosnakes2025